 The file is backed up to tape.

-Files in the fast recovery area are not eligible for deletion if they are required to satisfy a guaranteed restore point.
+Files in the fast recovery area are not eligible for deletion or reuse if they are required to satisfy a guaranteed restore point.
 However, archived redo logs required to satisfy a guaranteed restore point may be deleted after they are backed up to disk or tape.
 When you use the RMAN

 FLASHBACK DATABASEcommand, if the archived redo logs required to satisfy a specified guaranteed restore point are not available in the fast recovery area, they are restored from the backups.

 Retention of flashback logs and other files required to satisfy the guaranteed restore point, in addition to files required to satisfy the backup retention policy, can cause the fast recovery area to fill completely.
 Consult "Responding to a Full Fast Recovery Area" if your fast recovery area becomes full.